schwark/alfred-plaid/README.md

 ## Install

 * Download .workflow file from [Releases](https://github.com/schwark/alfred-plaid/releases)
-* Can also be downloaded from github as a zip file, unzip the downloaded zip, cd into the zip directory, and create a new zip with all the files in that folder, and then renamed to Smartthings.alfredworkflow
+* Can also be downloaded from github as a zip file, unzip the downloaded zip, cd into the zip directory, and create a new zip with all the files in that folder, and then renamed to Plaid.alfredworkflow
 * Or you can use the workflow-build script in the folder, using
 ```
 chmod +x workflow-build